-When a pop-up drain stopper in a sink or bathtub stops working, how do you fix it?
-This expert guide shows how drain stoppers work and how to fix a pop-up stopper.
+When a pop-up drain stopper in a sink or bathtub doesn’t work, how do you fix it?
+This expert guide shows how drain stoppers work and how to fix them when they don’t.

 Pop-ups are simple mechanical devices that use a system of links and levers to move a drain stoppers up and down to seal a sink bowl or bathtub.
 Though they look complicated, it’s relatively easy to fix a pop-up stopper.